Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Camperdown has five active public transport stops offering a mix of train and bus services.
-These are served by six different routes that together facilitate 134 weekly passenger trips.
-The accessibility of these services is moderate, with residents on average being located 586 meters from the nearest stop.
+Camperdown has five active public transport stops, offering a mix of train and bus services.
+These stops are served by three different routes that combined offer 92 weekly passenger trips.
+The accessibility of these transports is rated as moderate, with residents living an average of 587 meters away from the nearest stop.

 Frequently Asked Questions - Transport